bryanisonline/bryanisonline.github.io/content/teaching/_index.md

 draft = false
 +++

-The following are previous courses delivered by the Department of Mathematical and Statistical Sciences at the University of Alberta, where I worked as a laboratory instructor during the following indicated semesters of my PhD.
-Selected lab materials are also available below.
+The following are laboratories I either currently teach or previously taught at the Department of Mathematical and Statistical Sciences within the University of Alberta.
+Here, I post relevant laboratory materials and notes.
+Following the conclusion of each semester, links are deactivated; however, some selected lab materials remain accessible in the last section below.